jonlpersson/ed-latimore/site/_posts/2022-05-22-quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 <br>​​​​​​<br>​​​​

-> Be it known, then, that there are two ways of contending, one in accordance with the laws, the other by force; the first of which is proper to men, the second to beasts.
-But since the first method is often ineffectual, it becomes necessary to resort to the second.&nbsp;
+> **Be it known, then, that there are two ways of contending, one in accordance with the laws, the other by force; the first of which is proper to men, the second to beasts.
+But since the first method is often ineffectual, it becomes necessary to resort to the second.**&nbsp;

+"We can handle this like gentlemen or we can get into some gangster shit" is usually only said after it's clear that things can't be handled like gentlemen.
+The most effective way to solve problems with people isn't always the most humane but it is the one that leaves the least doubt about the nature of the problem.&nbsp;

 ---

-> But since a Prince should know how to use the beast’s nature wisely, he ought of beasts to choose both the lion and the fox; for the lion cannot guard himself against the toils, nor the fox from wolves.
-He must therefore be a fox to discern toils, and a lion to drive off wolves.&nbsp;
+> **But since a Prince should know how to use the beast’s nature wisely, he ought of beasts to choose both the lion and the fox; for the lion cannot guard himself against the toils, nor the fox from wolves.
+He must therefore be a fox to discern toils, and a lion to drive off wolves.&nbsp;**

+To be an effective leader, you must be able to lead in a variety of ways.
+It's not always diplomacy and it's not always war.
+The ability to determine the best fit for the situation at hand determines your success.&nbsp;

 ---